-Once you have your bachelor's degree, you will need to find a school offering a master's or doctoral degree program in counseling.
+Once you have your bachelor's degree, you can start looking for schools that offer a master's or doctoral degree program in counseling.
 Request information from additional schools offering counseling programs in Texas to get started.

 Make sure the schools you contact provide the appropriate experience requirements for Texas counseling licensure.
 Information regarding supervision requirements can be found on the following Texas Administrative Code webpage.

-You will need to complete 3000 hours of supervised professional experience.
-At least 1500 of these hours will need to be in direct client contact.
+Complete 3000 hours of supervised professional experience.
+At least 1500 of these hours should be in direct client contact.
 More information and supervisor qualifications can be found on the following Texas Administrative Code webpage.

-Before applying for licensure, you will need to pass the National Counselor Examination and the state administered Jurisprudence Exam.
+Before applying for licensure, pass the National Counselor Examination and the state administered Jurisprudence Exam.
 Information about the national exam and registration can be found on the NBCC website.

 Now, you can submit an application to the Texas State Board of Examiners of Professional Counselors.
-Along with the application you will need to include a practicum documentation form, a supervisory agreement form, any additionally required documents, transcripts sent directly from your educational institution to the Texas Board of Examiners, and required application fees.
-You will also have to make sure your final exam scores were sent directly to the Texas Board.
+Along with the application, include a practicum documentation form, a supervisory agreement form, any additionally required documents, transcripts sent directly from your educational institution to the Texas Board of Examiners, and required application fees.
+Also make sure your final exam scores were sent directly to the Texas Board.